 - East-West/West-East – Al Rayyan.
 Group of unusual sculptures in the middle of desert – a row of four some 15 m tall steel-plated monoliths which look like installation for sci-fi movie.
 Artwork was made by Richard Serra in 2014.

 - Museum of Islamic Art in Doha – Doha.
 Museum building with unique architecture, built on water in 2008 after the design of I.M.Pei.
 Building contains huge collection of Islamic art.

 Described landmarks of Qatar

-This comparatively small, flat country for most part is covered with desert and one would expect that here is not much to see.
+This comparatively small, flat country for the most part is covered with desert and one would expect that there is not much to see.

 Present times have brought unseen prosperity to the country and Qatar is investing in exciting, modern architecture and art.